1 Introduction to Metawidget

 }

 Run the code.
-The JComponents are now arranged across two columns as in Figure 1.8.
+The JComponents are now arranged across two columns:

 A two-column layout